 In 2005 the Royal Academy of Engineering and the Engineering Council jointly created a statement of ethical principles to guide engineering practice and behaviour.
-A revised statement was jointly produced in 2017.
+A revised statement was produced in 2017, followed by a further joint update in 2026.

 The Engineering Council and the Royal Academy of Engineering (RAEng) believe that all persons engaged in engineering at any level, from the youngest apprentice and student, should be educated and encouraged to think and work in accordance with these ethical principles.
 The statement is therefore offered to employers and to education, training and qualification providers to adopt or include in their curricula as they see fit.